Skill Assessments for Hiring vs. Employee Evaluation

 When you are using a skill assessment for hiring, the scoring is often more cut-and-dried because you are looking for candidates who meet a certain threshold.
 When you are using a skill assessment to evaluate an employee, the scoring is often more subjective because you are trying to find areas of improvement rather than pass/fail criteria.

-Skill assessment tests can be a valuable tool for both hiring and evaluating employees.
+Skill-assessment tests can be a valuable tool for both hiring and evaluating employees.
 However, it is important to understand the differences between these two uses so that you can select the right type of assessment for your needs.
-Keep these five key points in mind when deciding whether to use a skill assessment for hiring or evaluating your existing employees.
+Keep these five key points in mind when deciding whether to use a skill-assessment tests for hiring or evaluating your existing employees.
 To learn more about the statistics that prove the value of assessments in employee training, read out blog about the same topic, here.

-Skill assessment tests are important for hiring because they allow you to identify which candidates have the right skills for the job.
+Skill-assessment tests are important for hiring because they allow you to identify which candidates have the right skills for the job.
 Employee evaluation is important for identifying which employees are meeting (or not meeting) expectations so that you can take corrective action as needed.
-Both skill assessment and employee evaluation play a significant role in ensuring that your workforce has the skills and competencies necessary to meet your organization’s goals and objectives.
+Both skill-assessment tests and employee evaluation play a significant role in ensuring that your workforce has the skills and competencies necessary to meet your organization’s goals and objectives.

 Get started today with Yaksha – Yaksha is a platform that helps recruiters, tech managers and L&D professionals build the best teams by offering fully customisable assessments for hiring drives and accurately measuring the skill level of your existing employees.